Frequently Asked Questions

 Why has my honey gone hard?

-All honey goes hard eventually – via a process of Crystallization (sometimes also called Granulation).
+All honey goes hard eventually (if they are genuine honeys!) – via a process of Crystallization (sometimes also called Granulation).
 Different honeys will crystallize at different rates.
 It is believed that this is dependent upon the ratio of the different sugars found in honey, as well as the temperature at which the honey is stored at.
 The important point to note is that it hasn’t “gone bad”, honey is essentially a highly concentrated sugar solution and over time some of the sugar comes out of solution and becomes crystals.
 It’s easy to reverse the process and return a jar back to runny honey.

 Place the jar in a warm (not hot) water bath at about 40ºC for about 15 minutes or as soon as the granules have dissolved and all of the honey has turned clear and runny.
 Don’t boil the water or over-heat the glass as it may crack.